aws-samples/alb-sso-mwaa/README.md

 Valid values for `rbac_roles` column are  `Admin`, `User`, `Viewer`, `Op`, and `Public`.
 Multiple values in the `rbac_roles` column can be space-separated.
 The value `All` in `rbac_roles` means all RBAC roles are allowed.

-#### Configure network connectivity to ALB and PRIVATE_ONLY MWAA Environments
+#### Configure network connectivity to ALB and PRIVATE_ONLY Amazon MWAA Environments

 If the `Alb` CDK context variable `InternetFacing` is set to `false` in [cdk.context.json](cdk/cdk.context.json) , configure network connectivity from your user-agent to the private ALB endpoint resolved by your DNS domain.
-Also, you must configure network connectivity from your user-agent to the Apache Airflow console in your target `PRIVATE_ONLY` access MWAA Environments.
+Also, you must configure network connectivity from your user-agent to the Apache Airflow console in your target `PRIVATE_ONLY` access Amazon MWAA Environments.
 This can be done using [AWS Direct Connect](https://aws.amazon.com/directconnect/), or [AWS Client VPN](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/what-is.html).
 This solution does not setup AWS Direct Connect, or AWS Client VPN.

 ### Login into MWAA Airflow console

-Assuming your ALB FQDN is `alb-sso-mwaa.example.com`, you can login into your target MWAA Environment, e.g. `Env1`, assuming a specific Apache Airflow RBAC role, e.g. `Admin`, using the following URL:
+Assuming your ALB FQDN is `alb-sso-mwaa.example.com`, you can login into your target Amazon MWAA Environment, e.g. `Env1`, assuming a specific Apache Airflow RBAC role, e.g. `Admin`, using the following URL:

 ```
 https://alb-sso-mwaa.example.com/aws_mwaa/aws-console-sso?mwaa_env=Env1&rbac_role=Admin
 ```

-Allowed values for `mwaa_env` query parameter above are the available MWAA environments configured with this solution.
+Allowed values for `mwaa_env` query parameter above are the available Amazon MWAA environments configured with this solution.
 Allowed values for `rbac_role` query parameter above are  `Admin`, `User`, `Viewer`, `Op`, and `Public`.

-### Logout from MWAA Airflow console
+### Logout from Amazon MWAA Airflow console

 For logout from an Apache Airflow Console, use the normal Airflow console logout.